-The witness must show that the answer is likely to be hazardous, but need not disclose the very information the privilege protects.
+To sustain the self-incrimination privilege, the witness must show that the answer is likely to be hazardous, but need not disclose the very information the privilege protects.
 The witness is not, however, the exclusive judge of his right, and the trial court can determine good faith and justifiability.
 Court can compel only if it is "perfectly clear" that the witness is mistaken and the testimony cannot possibly have a tendency to incriminate.
 Ex parte Butler, 522 S.W.2d 196 (Tex.
 1975).